Homeomorphisms of continua through projective Fra\"iss\'e limits: Introduction

 \section{Introduction}

 As an application of our methods based on projective Fra{\"i}ss{\'e} theory, we prove the following theorem that is phrased purely in terms of the homeomorphism group of the pseudoarc.
-(We provide some information on the pseudoarc in the introduction.
-A stronger version of the theorem below is proved as Theorem~\ref{S3mainT}.)
+(We provide some information on the pseudoarc later in the introduction.)

+\begin{theorem} Let $P$ be the pseudoarc, and let ${\rm Homeo}(P)$ be the group of all homeomorphisms of $P$ equipped with the uniform convergence topology.